prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-6-2.png)

-	*The tasks you completed in this lab have added an import table to the model, and related it to other model tables.
+	> **Note** The tasks you completed in this lab have added an import table to the model, and related it to other model tables.
 However, it's not yet an aggregation that Power BI can transparently use to improve query performance.
-You will set up the aggregation in the next task.*
+You will set up the aggregation in the next task.

 7. Review the model diagram, and notice that the **Sales Agg** table is now related to two dimension tables.

 	![](../images/dp500-12-38.png)

-### Task 8: Set up an aggregation
+#### Task 8: Set up an aggregation

 In this task, you will setup an aggregation.